mbwilding/EasyArchLinux/README.md

     ./install.sh

 ### Editing defaults
-You can edit the defaults at the top of the file before running.
+You can edit the defaults at the top of the file before running the installer.

-    nano install.sh
+    nano defaults.sh

 ### Switches
 These switches can be used on ```install.sh``` or ```bootstrap.sh```<br>